Axia-Tech/AXIA-wiki/docs/general/faq.md

 only set up a validator node and mark your intention to validate on chain.
 For detailed instruction on how to do this you can consult the
 [AXIALunar validator guide](../maintain/axialunar/maintain-guides-how-to-validate-axialunar.md) on validating for AXIALunar or the
-[AXIASolar validator guide](../maintain/maintain-guides-how-to-validate-axiasolar.md) for validating on AXIASolar.
+[AXIACoin validator guide](../maintain/maintain-guides-how-to-validate-axiasolar.md) for validating on AXIACoin.

 However, once you've set up a validator and have registered your intention it does not mean that you will be included in the _active set_ right away.
 The validators are elected to the active set based